lucasfcosta/blog/_posts/2022-08-31-engineering-metrics.md

 That way, WIP remains constant, and so do cycle times.

 By being aware of the relationship between these four metrics, managers know how their team will behave as the variables change.
+That way, they know which variables to influence to obtain regular cycle times, making their teams predictable and productive.

 Another way to describe this behavior is by using [Little's Law](https://en.wikipedia.org/wiki/Little%27s_law), which establishes a clear relationship between these variables.